noahehall/theBookOfNoah/0current/proxy/haproxy.md

     - in which they share the total max connections set at the global level
   - protect against running out of memory
   - when set on frontends:
-    - development: set equal to global maxxconn
+    - development: set equal to global maxconn
-    - loadbalancing: roughly spread the global maxxconn evenly between servers so they get a fair share of connections
+    - loadbalancing: roughly spread the global maxconn evenly between servers so they get a fair share of connections
 - stick-table: used for rate limiting
 - rateabuse:
 - ssl-default-bind-ciphers: sets the default string describing the list of cipher algorithms ("cipher suite") that are negotiated during the SSL/TLS handshake up to TLSv1.2